Inaugural lecture of the Chair of design Jean Prouvé

-3.3.1.
-The gesture Such irregularity can be the expression of the gesture, that of the craftsperson for instance.
-But we must also think of the tool and the use, other moments of interaction and appropriation.
+3.3.1 The gesture Such irregularity can be the expression of the gesture, that of the craftsperson for instance.
+But we must also think about the tool and the use, other moments of interaction and appropriation.

 This idea of power beyond and irregularity, dear to the beauty and ethics as expressed by Yanagi, is also found in the work of Minagawa Akira.
 Minagawa pushes industrial embroidery to the limits of its mechanical capacities, in order to produce unpredictable and a priori unexpected imperfections, that is to say a form of irregularity, source of a unique and poetic beauty.
 Minagawa himself says: "I want the fabric to convey the feeling I experience myself when I make sketches.
 The embroidered patterns I create not only use thread to sew the design, they create a three-dimensional relief by overlapping stitches on top of each other, piercing the fabric randomly while remaining true to the light and shade of my original sketch.
 This way of doing embroidery without a fixed rule gives the feeling of hand-drawn lines."